 Finally, if all else fails, you can also use backup codes.
 Backup codes are generally used for occasions when you lose your phone, or cannot receive authentication codes by any other means.

-To generate a set of codes, visit the the 2-step verification page and scroll down to the backup codes area.
+To generate a set of codes, visit the two-step verification page and scroll down to the backup codes area.
 Click on “Get new codes.”
 This will generate a text file for you to download, which will be called “Backup-codes-<yourusername>.txt.

 If you want to use the backup code to sign in, go to the Gmail sign-in page and enter your username/password.
-When asked for the 2-step authentications, click “More options” and then click “Enter one of your 8-digit backup codes.”
+When asked for the two-step authentication, click “More options” and then click “Enter one of your 8-digit backup codes.”
 Enter your code, and you’re good to go!

 Gmail can fail to sync for a lot of different reasons, and a failure to sync can manifest itself in a number of ways.
 You may not have all of your messages, you may be failing to send email, you may receive an “account not synced” error message, or the app itself may just be slow.
 In any of these cases, you can try several steps to get things back up and running.